Last Updated: 02 July 2026

 Important Tips Before You Start Yoga

-If you are new to yoga or planning to begin your yoga journey, keep these points in mind:
+If you are new to yoga, keep the following tips in mind:

-Learn yoga under the guidance of a qualified yoga teacher.
+- Learn under the guidance of a qualified yoga instructor whenever possible.

 Best Yoga Asanas for Beginners